Independence and Literacy Education for Adults with Disabilities (I-LEAD)

 Students learn skills for independent living, successful employment, and active participation in the community.
 I-LEAD courses help students improve their reading and writing, interpersonal skills, math and money management, consumer skills, community living, job success skills, government knowledge, and basic computer skills.
 Specialized transition programs, such as Project Search, help students gain real-life work experience through internships with local area employers.

-Students who ave completed at least one year of I-LEAD classes are given the opportunity to apply for Project Search.
-Project Search is a national initiative through which students with significant intellectual disabilities learn important employability skills through being connected to available internship opportunities in the marketplace.
+Students who have completed at least one year of I-LEAD classes are given the opportunity to apply for Project Search.
+Project Search is a national initiative through which students with significant intellectual disabilities learn important employability skills through connections to available internship opportunities in the marketplace.
 This year-long real-world experience gives individuals an opportunity to:

 - contextualize literacy instruction to the world of work

-- participants will rotate through different internship experiences at Mercy Hospital
+- rotate through different internship experiences at Mercy Hospital

 - work in high-status organizations and learn high-demand skill sets